 Call Dawn Harding on 01766 549321 or 07866 631538

-OverviewFormerly known as Cwm Pennant Training Centre, Brynkir Coach House is under new ownership and is undergoing major refurbishment.
-This 56 bed independent hostel offers relaxed accommodation for groups of 24 - 56.
-Adventure activities are also available.
+OverviewFormerly known as Cwm Pennant Training Centre, Brynkir Coach House is under new ownership and has been refurbished.
+This 66 bed independent hostel offers relaxed accommodation for groups of 6 - 66 across dorms, en suite family/private rooms and a 6 bed self contained flat.
+There is a large sitting room with wood burning stove, well equipped games room, bike storage room, boot room, drying room and well equipped kitchen and dining room.
 The hostel is set within stunning grounds in the Snowdonia National Park and has fantastic views of the Cwm Pennant valley and Moel Hebog.
 It is 5 miles from Porthmadog.
 Brnkir Coach House has a lounge, drying room, games/training room and self-catering kitchen.
-Ready meals and packed lunches can be provided on request.
-Guests have access to complimentary tea and coffee.
-A range of additional facilities are available including a power washer for mountain bikes, on-site parking and secure storage for bikes, kayaks and canoes.
-The area is ideal for hill walking, rock climbing and canoeing.
-This accommodation is featured on our map of Snowdonia and North Wales and here is its own website.
+Home-made ready meals and packed lunches can be provided on request.
+On-site parking and secure storage for bikes, kayaks and canoes.
+The area is ideal for hill walking, rock climbing, canoeing, while for cyclists the Lon Las Cymru is close by.

 Public Transport:Porthmadog train station is 5 miles away.
 Take the number 1 bus towards Caernarfon and get off at the Cwm Pennant turning on the A487.
 From here follow the brown hostel signs - 1 mile walk to the hostel.